Module 6 Briefing Sheet

-- PLEASE DO NOT DISCUSS your thoughts on the Carter Racing case with any members of the Academy class or the other members of your cohort.
+- Again, PLEASE DO NOT DISCUSS your thoughts on the Carter Racing or Rolling Stone/University of Virginia cases with members of the Academy class or the members of your cohort.
 This is important.
-We want to save those thoughts for class.
+We want to save those conversations for class.

 - Understand one's own decision-making style(s) and impact on others (inside and outside of your legal department).

 - Learn how to better get ahead of issues by setting and managing expectations with the business.

 - Learn and be able to apply the RAPID process to enhance effective strategic business decision-making.